The-Politico/django-crosswalk/docs/source/concepts.rst

 Let's say we also had a more general domain of :code:`people`.
 We could say :code:`Bill Clinton` the politician is superseded by :code:`Bill Clinton` the person and represent that relationship with a foreign key.
 This is often exactly how we model entities that belong to multiple domains.

 These are conventions and are not enforced at the database level.
 So it's up to you to use them in a way that suits your data.
 On the model, every entity has a foreign key for aliasing and superseding, which you can use to chain canonical references.

-Django-crosswalk will traverse that chain to the highest canonical entity when returning query results.
+Django-crosswalk will traverse that chain to the highest canonical alias entity when returning query results.
+It will not traverse superseding relationships.

 Attributes
 ----------